Mobilizing support for research on coffee's critical challenges

 For U.S.-based coffee companies interested in driving legislative action in support of coffee agricultural R&D, please read more about coffee advocacy priorities below, and contact WCR to get involved.

-For Congressional staffers interested in understanding more about why coffee cares about the Coffee Plant Health Initiative Act and the Farm Bill, please see the below resources.
+For Congressional staffers interested in understanding more about why coffee cares about the Coffee Plant Health Initiative Act, the Farm Bill, and coffee-related appropriations, please see the below resources.

 Additional resources